-The rainy season definitely puts off many travellers in Mozambique, though, because there weren’t many at all.
-In Maputo, I wandered around for six hours and didn’t see a single white person (not that I’m saying all tourists are white, but y’know, there weren’t very many tourists that looked like me.)
+The rainy season definitely puts off many travellers from visiting Mozambique, though.
+In Maputo, I wandered around for six hours and didn’t see a single tourist.
 In Tofo, I would head down to the huge beach each afternoon and find myself sharing it with maybe three other people.
 When eating at restaurants in Vilanculos, my group of friends and I would often be the only people eating in the restaurant.

-It sounds kind of boring, but it was actually cool.
+It sounds kind of boring, but it was actually fascinating.
 Imagine going to somewhere like Koh Phi Phi and having the entire place to yourself.
 In Mozambique, it’s possible!